shellander/test-examples/readme.md

 Steps:

-1. Create a "STACKn Default" project (after, refresh the page until all apps are available)
+1. Create a "STACKn Default" project (after, refresh the page until all apps are available, look for 'mlflow-server' under "Misc".)
 2. Start a new lab session (_Compute -> New -> Lab_) on the main Overview page.
 Name can be anything, select "project-vol" as Persistent Volume and leave the rest as defaults.
 3. Upload the _mnist_example_tf_serving.ipynb notebook_ to your project folder in labs (project-vol).
 4. Run the notebook to the cell where the model is saved (`tf.saved_model.save...`).